Alex Molčan: 2022: Top 40, two ATP 250 finals & 500 semifinal, Wimbledon third round

 He reached a career-high ranking in the top 75 at World No. 74 on 10 January 2022.

 On his debut at the 2022 Australian Open he recorded his first win at this Major defeating lucky loser Roman Safiullin in the first round.

 In Marrakesh, Molčan recorded his first Top 10 win after defeating the top seed Félix Auger-Aliassime.
 He then advanced to his second career ATP final by defeating Botic van de Zandschulp and Laslo Djere.
 In the final, Molčan lost to David Goffin in 3 sets.
 As a result, Molčan's ranking rose 15 places, marking his top 50 debut on 11 April 2022.

-Molčan hired fellow Slovak Marián Vajda to join his coaching team in May 2022.

 At the 2022 ATP Lyon Open he reached the third tour-level final of his career, and second of the season by defeating former World No. 5 wildcard Jo-Wilfried Tsonga, 5th seed Karen Khachanov, Federico Coria and 4th seed Alex de Minaur en route without losing a set.
 He lost to top seed Cameron Norrie in three sets in the final.
 As a result, he moved into the top 40 at World No. 38 on 23 May 2022.

 He made his debut at the 2022 Wimbledon Championships and won his first match at this Major defeating Pedro Martínez.
 He reached the third round at this Major for the first time defeating Marcos Giron in the second round before losing to Taylor Fritz.

 In Hamburg, Molčan reached the quarterfinals as an unseeded player, beating Marko Topo and 4th seed and defending champion Pablo Carreño Busta.
 He advanced to the biggest semifinal of his career after Borna Ćorić retired during their match with Molčan leading in the second set.
 He lost to Carlos Alcaraz in straight sets.

 At the US Open he lost in the first round to Thiago Monteiro.
 In September he won his two matches in the 2022 Davis Cup World Group I against Romania.